dina-elorbany/Bankist-App-Accounts/README.md

   minimum amount is 10 and maximum amount is their current total balance
 - close their accounts only for account that currently logged in.

-This app shows also the current real date and time Ascending sorting for movements.
-10 minutes timer decreases since account has logged in Accounts that are registered:
+This app also:
+shows a welcome message to this member after login and the current real date and time. shows movements in an ascending sort. has a 00:10:00 minutes timer starts decreasing once account has been idle and if the time passed, account logs out.

+Accounts that has been registered are:
   username: js    pin: 1111    Porugal
   username: jd    pin: 2222    USA
   username: de    pin: 3333    Egypt